 |Availability:||In stock (1)|

 Octopus is known as a powerful sea spirit helper who is often shown in complex compositions involving other creatures.
-He can move in all directions and can change colour and shape, so is known to be flexible and symbol of transformation.
+He can move in all directions and can change colour and shape, so is known to be flexible and a symbol of transformation.
 Octopus is identified in Pacific Northwest Coast First Nations art by long tentacles that have round marks representing their suctions.
-They have a fluid and invertebrate body with a round high head with large eyes and a short beaked like mouth.
+They have a fluid and invertebrate body with a round high head with large eyes and a short-beaked-like mouth.

 Tsimshian native artist Bill Helin enjoys a very rewarding career as a creative gold engraver, painter, woodcarver, and book illustrator.
-He loves to paint mythological images to educate people on the history of the Tsimshian nation and the many stories passed down through his ancestors.
-His greatest passion however is to spiritually represent and bond individuals together through the use of native Life Crest symbols.
-The art of Bill Helin is reproduced in collaboration with the artist and royalties are paid to the artist on each item sold.
+He loves to paint mythological images to educate people on the Tsimshian nation's history, and the many stories passed down through his ancestors.
+His greatest passion, however, is to spiritually represent and bond individuals together through the use of native Life Crest symbols.
+Bill Helin's art is reproduced in collaboration with the artist, and royalties are paid to the artist on each item sold.